Improving Confidence Estimates for Unfamiliar Examples: Experiments

 \textbf{Comparison of methods: } Finally, considering Table~\ref{tab:bigtable}, we see that the ensemble of T-scaled models dominates, consistently achieving the lowest label error, calibration error, NLL, and Brier error.
 The downside of the ensemble is higher training and inference computational cost, 10x in our case since we test with an ensemble of 10 classifiers.
 Distillation and G-distillation offered hope of preserving some of the gains of ensembles without the cost, and we expected the performance of G-distillation at least to fall between T-scaling and the ensemble.
 However, while G-distillation, which uses unsupervised samples to better mimic ensemble behavior in the broader feature domain, slightly outperforms distillation, neither method consistently outperforms T-scaling --- no pain, no gain.

-The method of Kendall et al.~\cite{kendall2017uncertainties}, which we call ``Baysian'', performs second best to the ensemble, with small reductions in label error and comparable calibration improvements to all methods except ensemble.
-The Bayesian method also requires generating multiple predictions via MC Dropout at test time, so also incurs significant additional computational cost.
+The method of Kendall et al.~\cite{kendall2017uncertainties}, which we call ``Bayesian'', performs second best to the ensemble, with small reductions in label error and comparable calibration improvements to all methods except ensemble.
+The Bayesian method also requires generating multiple predictions via MC-Dropout at test time, so also incurs significant additional computational cost.

-All methods reduce calibration and likelihood error.
-Reductions in NLL are larger than Brier (in relative terms), due to NLL's more aggressive penalty for larger errors, and the prevalence of overconfident errors on novel samples creates more opportunity.
+The supplemental material compares prediction entropy to label cross-entropy (NLL), showing that calibration eliminates overconfidence for familiar samples but calibrated ensembles further reduce overconfidence on unfamiliar samples by increasing prediction uncertainty and improving accuracy.